A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

 \subsection{Real tests}

-In this section we consider real images, with a particular attention to the biomedical ones.
-Thanks to the error formulas \eqref{eq:err-rel-formula} and \eqref{eq:err1-formula}, we can provide a sort of quantitative evaluation of the performances of the schemes in addition to the qualitative one in terms of ``pixels errors" (number of pixels composing the area of the objects to be segmented). \paragraph{Test 2.
+In this section we consider real images also coming from biomedical applications.
+Thanks to the error formulas \eqref{eq:err-rel-formula} and \eqref{eq:err1-formula}, we can give a sort of quantitative evaluation of the performances of the schemes in terms of ``pixels error" (i.e. the number of pixels composing the area of the object to be segmented). \paragraph{Test 2.
 Brain ($340\times 340$ pixels)} The first real test focuses on a biomedical image of a human brain.
 For this test, we approximate the relevant ``external" boundary of the brain via a front expansion (Case a) or a shrinking (Case b), so that we start from inside or outside as visible in Fig. \ref{brain:initial-condition}.